Xetibo/ReSet-Doc/sections/appendix/projectplan.typ

 of these positions is done in collaboration._\

 #subsection("Time")
-As an agile methodology is used, long term time management is only a broad guidance and does not necessarily overlap with reality.
+As an agile methodology is used, long-term time management is only broad guidance and does not necessarily overlap with reality.
 In other words, with a 2 week sprint, only 2 weeks are considered well planned out.
 By week 4, work on the backend implementation should be started.
 The minimal working UI milestone